Nick3C/pinyin-toolkit/pinyin/docs-readme.txt

                                == Mods & Tweaks ==

+* look at getting Anki to start loading second audio file before first audio file has finishedplaying as this will dramatically reduce gap between words and make phrass sounds more natural
 * Don't change from add window to main Anki window on faliure to find audio files
 * attempt to reduce memory footprint
 * move two options from Tools menu to Tools -> Advanced (rarely used functions, probably each only once per deck)